-The majority of Madeira’s restaurants serve Portuguese cuisine, and you'll find many casual, family-run eateries and snack bars serving similar dishes to those on the mainland.
-Most offer delicious freshly grilled sardines, tuna steak, and scabbard fish, as well as caldeirada de peixes variados (a slowly simmered combination of fish, shellfish, potatoes, tomatoes, onions, and olive oil), and carne de vinhos e alhos (pork marinated in wine, oil, garlic, and spices, then gently boiled and quickly browned over a high flame).
-At the higher end, restaurants serving more international cuisine with a modern flair tend to be attached to upscale hotels, such as the Michelin-starred Il Gallo D’Oro at the Cliff Bay, and Uva at The Vine.
+The majority of Madeira’s restaurants serve Portuguese cuisine, and you'll find many family-run eateries serving similar dishes to those on the mainland.
+Most offer delicious freshly grilled sardines, tuna steaks, and scabbard fish, as well as specialties like caldeirada de peixes variados (a slowly simmered combination of fish, shellfish, potatoes, tomatoes, onions, and olive oil), and carne de vinhos e alhos (pork marinated in wine, oil, garlic, and spices, then gently boiled and quickly browned over a high flame).
+At the higher end, restaurants serving more international cuisine with a modern flair tend to be attached to upscale hotels.